 The varied geography of the national park favors the inhabitation of rich animal life.
 The Asian Elephant, for which this park is the Northern and Westernmost limit ensuring it under Project Elephant.
 Thus it is Elephant Land of India.

-Consequently, this national park is home to many animals like Cheetal, deers, Wild Boar, Goral, Nilgai, and Sloth Bear, etc. Apart from these, Besides these, Monkeys, Indian Hare, Indian Porcupine, Cats, and Yellow-Throated Marten roam in National Park.
+Additionally, this national park is home to many animals like Cheetal, Deers, Wild Boar, Goral, Nilgai, and Sloth Bear, etc. Apart from these, Besides these, Monkeys, Indian Hare, Indian Porcupine, Cats, and Yellow-Throated Marten roam in National Park.
 The Himalayan black bear common, in the higher reaches of the park.

 Vegetation: The park lies between the Shivalik ranges and the Indo-Gangetic fields.
 So, the main forest types of this park are the broadleaved deciduous, riverine vegetation, scrubland, prairies, and pine.
 Apart from this Sal, Amaltas, Palash, Semul, etc. are the main trees of the Park’s forest.
 Besides these, the Shiwalik Chir-Pine on the high reaches of the slopes.
 The various forest types semi-evergreen, terai grassland, and Indus-Ganges monsoon forest protect this region.